Ajey-Raj-Jha/Ajey-Raj-Jha/README.md

 ## Projects

-### SmartVision AI – Object Detection System
+### SmartVision AI – Intelligent Object Detection System
-Built a YOLOv8-based multi-class object detection system with a Streamlit interface.
+Developed a multi-class object detection system using YOLOv8 to identify real-world objects in images.
+The system includes a Streamlit-based interface that allows users to upload images and receive real-time object detection results.

-### Amazon Sales Analytics
+### Amazon India – A Decade of Sales Analytics
-Performed data analysis to identify revenue drivers and customer trends.
+Built an end-to-end e-commerce analytics project analyzing nearly one million Amazon India transactions from 2015–2025.

+### Cricbuzz LiveStats Dashboard
+Created an interactive cricket analytics dashboard that integrates the Cricbuzz API with a MySQL database to display live match data and player statistics.

+### EMI Predict AI – Financial Risk Assessment Platform
+Developed a machine learning system that predicts EMI eligibility and maximum affordable EMI amount based on customer financial profiles.

-### PatrolIQ
+### PatrolIQ – Monitoring and Analytics Platform
-System for monitoring and analysis with Python backend and analytics components.
+Developed a Python-based monitoring and analytics system designed for structured data analysis and operational insights.

 ---